MCFpy/mcf/docs/source/getting_started.rst

-**Note 1**: If you specify the methods as in the provided example files, you have access to all the elements discussed above directly from the ``results`` tuple.
+**Note (1)**, if you specify the methods as in the provided example files, you have access to all the elements discussed above directly from the ``results`` tuple.
 For example,

 .. code-block:: python